zeroluck/docs/sources/admin-guide/certificates/index.md

 - *oxauth-web-keys.json*: This key is using by Gluu Server's OpenID Connect Server.
 - *shibIDP.crt, shibIDP.csr, shibIDP.jks, shibIDP.key, shibIDP.key.orig, shibIDP.pkcs12*: These are required if you use Gluu Server's Shibboleth SAML server for any kind of SAML transactions.

 _If you're using the Gluu Server CE binaries or latest Gluu Servers,_ you need to manually update certificates and keys from `/etc/certs/`.
+Please note that your new private key `can not be password protected` and public key should be base64 X.509.

 As for example, in order to update Apache SSL cert: